-With economic changes such as potential recession and further interest rate rises on the horizon, several finance decisionmakers at fund managers should consider prioritising FX risk management to improve performance, deliver sustainable growth and, ultimately, protect their returns.
-In our 2023 Currency Guide for CFOs at Fund Managers, we share information on what these macroeconomic changes could be and what fund managers should focus on in the year ahead.
+With economic changes such as potential recession and further interest rate rises on the horizon, we believe finance decision-makers at corporates need to prioritise FX risk management to improve performance, deliver sustainable growth and, ultimately, protect their firm's bottom line.

+In 2023 Currency Guide for CFOs & Corporate Treasurers, we share information on what these macroeconomic changes could be and what corporate treasurers should focus on in the year ahead.